 In plain terms, there is no such thing as a “casual” drug habit.
 Repetitive drug users, no matter firmly they believe otherwise, are never in control of their drug use; repetitive drug use is predicated on need, and need is a thing that can’t be governed by anything we might understand, conventionally, as individual will.

 What that means, in the most general sense, is that every repetitive drug user is a prospective addiction treatment patient.
 Again, drug addicts can’t simply decide to stop using drugs; they need help, from intensive addiction treatment programs specially designed to meet their specific needs.
-As there is no “casual” drug habit, so is there no “casual” form of addiction treatment: Every effective addiction treatment program must be grounded in a commitment to treat the whole of an addict’s being, and to confront addiction in all its forms.
+As there is no “casual” drug habit, so is there no “casual” form of addiction treatment: Every effective addiction treatment program must be grounded in a commitment to treat the whole of a person with substance use disorder’s being, and to confront addiction in all its forms.

 From a practical perspective, addiction treatment must combat the joint causes of drug and alcohol addiction.
 Addiction is a two-headed disease, one that exists in both physical and psychological dimensions.
 Successful addiction treatment, it follows, is that which delivers both physical and psychological therapy to recovering addicts.
 Anything else would only amount to an incomplete solution.

 What do I need to know about addiction treatment?